 Con: Ducks are loud.
 If you don’t have close neighbors this isn’t a problem, but if you are backyard farming in a suburban neighborhood it could be a problem.
-I have 4 ducks and 12 chickens and those 4 ducks definitely make way more noise than all the chickens.
+I have 6 ducks and 16 chickens and those 6 ducks definitely make way more noise than all the chickens.
 Especially in the morning, they like to splash around their pool, quacking loudly.
 When they are out free ranging, they like to talk to each other, often from across the yard.
 One will quack, another will quack several times back, another one will join in.
 Most of the time, it’s happy, excited quacking, but they quack for tons of reasons where as the chickens generally just make noise when they are laying eggs.
 I don’t mind the duck noise, but it could be a problem with neighbors.
-If neighbors are a problem, consider a flock of all drakes whose voices are quieter than females.
+If neighbors are a problem, consider just getting a couple drakes, whose voices are quieter than females.